Need Help?

 Saturday Conservatory of Music FAQs

-The standard tuition of $140 plus $10 non-refundable registration fee includes a group instrument lesson, a theory class and an ensemble class.
+The standard tuition of $140 plus $10 non-refundable registration fee includes a group instrument/vocal lesson, a theory class and an ensemble class.
 If you would like to take an additional instrument, it will cost an additional $40.
 If you would like to take an additional ensemble, it will cost an additional $10.

 Theory and ensemble classes provide different types of music training that cannot be taught in instrument lessons.
 Each class is important in its own respect, and each bolsters and reinforces what the child learns in the other classes, forming a much more solid, comprehensive foundation.
 For this reason, we do not offer one class without the others.